texas-2036/health_reporting_tool/markdown/aging/policy/access.md

 Primary care access can become even more critical among older adults, because they often require coordination of care for multiple chronic conditions.

-In 2018, 91.2% of Texans age 65 and older reported havng a personal doctor or health care provider.
-This ranks Texas 42nd in the nation for this measure.
+Among Texans ages 65 and older, 91.2% reported having a personal doctor or health care provider.
+This ranks Texas 42nd in the nation and last among Texas 2036 peer states.
 The national average is 93.7%.

-Having a regular health care provider is associated with a number of benefits, including:

-* Lower health care costs and better overall health status.
-* Improvements in preventive care.
-* Improvements in chronic care management for conditions such as hypertension and high cholesterol.
-* Fewer emergency department visits for non-urgent or avoidable problems.
-* A reduced risk of mortality.
+Good primary care is associated with lower health care costs and better health outcomes.
+Patients with a usual source of care are more likely to receive preventive care and avoid using the emergency department for nonurgent conditions.^[1]

+<span style="font-size:12px; line-height:1.1 !important">^[1]: Friedberg, Mark W., et al. “Primary Care: A Critical Review Of The Evidence On Quality And Costs Of Health Care.”
+Health Affairs, vol. 29, no. 5, May 2010, pp. 766–72.
+DOI.org (Crossref), https://doi.org/10.1377/hlthaff.2010.0025.